makism/makism/README.md

 - ⚡ Fun fact: ...
 -->

 Avraam "Makis" Marimpis is a Software Engineer at [Brain Innovation B.V.](https://www.brainvoyager.com) in Maastricht, The Netherlands.
-At the same time he is pursuing his PhD degree in the Cognitive Neuroscience Department, in Maastricht University.
+At the same time he is pursuing his Ph.D. degree in the Cognitive Neuroscience Department, in Maastricht University.

 His interests and expertise include:<br/>
 ※ Brain Connectivity & Graph Theory<br/>